brendanmurty/dotfiles/readme.md

 # dotfiles

-User configuration files for Ubuntu 17.04.
+User configuration files for Ubuntu 17.04 and Windows 10.